-3. Despite our best efforts, a very few strongly but uniformly-sharpened images may have strong noise peaks caused by defects such as dust specks.
+3. A very few strongly but uniformly-sharpened images may have strong noise peaks caused by defects such as dust specks.
 These defects have little effect on standard SFR measurements.
-In the rare event that this occurs, noise $N{uniform\text{-}sh}$ can be calculated from mean $(\sigma_s^2(x))$ excluding the edge transition region, X{LSF} - PW20 < x < X{LSF} + PW20.
+In the rare event that this occurs, noise $N{uniform-sh}$ can be calculated from mean $(\sigma_s^2(x))$ excluding the edge transition region, X{LSF} -PW20 < x < X{LSF} + PW20.

-The noise ($N{uniform}$, N{peak} , or $N{uniform-sh}$) to enter into the Shannon-Hartley equation is selected based the presence of a detected peak near the transition.
+The selection of noise ($N{uniform}$, N{peak} , or $N{uniform-sh}$) to enter into the Shannon-Hartley equation is based the presence of a detected peak near the transition.
 Some additional considerations:

 - Noise is close enough to white to yield good results.
 This assumption is supported by experimental results in [22].
-The Noise Image method, below, calculates the noise spectrum. - Noise power is larger on the lighter side of the edge due to photon shot noise, which increases with the number of photons reaching the sensor pixels.
-The mean, Nuniform, includes both sides. - For linear sensors, noise power increases with exposure, following the function N(V) = k0 + k1V, where k_I is the coefficient for photon shot noise, derived in [13]. - N{peak} provides a reasonable approximation to the information capacity for bilateral-filtered images, which includes almost all JPEGs from cameras.
-It is less accurate than measurements from minimally or uniformly processed images, but it can be useful for estimating the performance of "black box" cameras, which have unknown image processing.
+The Noise Image calculation, below, which uses the noise power spectrum, NPS(f), is more accurate, but only applies to minimally/uniformly-processed images. - Noise power is larger on the lighter side of the edge due to photon shot noise, which increases with the number of photons reaching the sensor pixels (for linear- but not HDR- sensors).
+The mean, N{uniform}, includes both sides. - For linear sensors, noise power increases with exposure, following the function N(V) = k0 + k1V, where k1 is the coefficient for photon shot noise, derived in [13]. - Because N{peak} is measured at the same location as the signal used to measure SFR, it provides a reasonable approximation to the information capacity for bilateral-filtered images, which includes almost all JPEGs from cameras.
+It can be useful for estimating the performance of "black box" cameras, which have unknown image processing.